 This Thai chicken salad makes an ideal lunch at your desk or on the go.
 Simply drizzle some peanut dressing into a glass Mason jar or other resealable container and top with some of the chicken mixture followed by some cucumber (and other vegetables, if using) and the lettuce.
 Seal the jar or container and refrigerate.
 To serve, shake to combine and enjoy directly out of the jar or container or turn it out onto a plate and let the ingredients tumble out and the peanut dressing dribble over everything.

-Thai Chicken Salad With Peanut Dressing
+Thai-Inspired Chicken Salad with Peanut Dressing

 - Two (8-ounce) cooked chicken breasts*, shredded

 - 1 cup coarsely chopped mint

 - 3 scallions (white and green parts), thinly sliced

 - 2 heads butter lettuce or gem lettuce, leaves separated and torn into bite-size chunks

 - 1 English cucumber, peeled and sliced lengthwise into ribbons with a vegetable peeler or thinly sliced into circles

 - Additional fresh vegetables, such as carrots shaved into long curls, whole blanched snow peas, daikon radish cut into matchsticks, colorful bell peppers cut into strips (optional)